MicrosoftDocs/sysinternals/sysinternals/downloads/sdelete.md

 of the NT file system cache will not be thrown out and replaced with useless data associated with *SDelete*'s space-hogging file.
-Because non-cached file I/O must be sector (512-byte) aligned, there might be some left over space that isn't allocated for the *SDelete* file even when *SDelete* cannot further grow the file.
+Because non-cached file I/O must be sector (512-byte) aligned, there might be some leftover space that isn't allocated for the *SDelete* file even when *SDelete* cannot further grow the file.
 To grab any remaining space *SDelete* next allocates the largest cached file it can.
 For both of these files *SDelete* performs a secure overwrite, ensuring that all the